tunbridgep/gmdx-vrsd-fork/Docs/List of Changes.md

         - Recharging them in any way (such as through biocells or a repair bot) will make them active again
         - If multiple items are stacked, the item will remain drained even though a new one is available, and will require re-activation.
     - Medical Bots will now display your total health on the status screen, as well as the total amount of health that will be healed.
+    - Keybinding Improvements
+        - A "Select Nanokey" button has been added to the options, which switches between the nanokey and the previously used weapon.
+        - Alternative binds for belt slots have been added, and will display on the belt
+        - Alternate binds for Augmentations will be displayed on the Active Augs window.
     - Music will now continue when loading different areas that use the same music track, rather than restarting.
     - GMDX "Secondary Item" system updated to use a type, rather than a specific item.
 This means that dropping/losing your secondary items will no longer unassign your secondary item.
     - Taking ammo from weapons in the world will now make an "ammo retrieval" sound.